Growth Trends for Related Jobs

 In an Exit Interview

 It's tricky to decide how honest to be in an exit interview.
-On one hand, you’ve already made the decision to leave, so you have nothing to lose by expressing your dissatisfaction.
+On one hand, you have already made the decision to leave, so you have nothing to lose by expressing your dissatisfaction.
 However, your input could be useful to your colleagues who remain or to the next person taking on your role.
 The exit interviewer is asking this particular question to gauge what the company is doing right, as well as what it could be doing better.
 Feel free to highlight what you honestly enjoyed about your role, and if pressed for what you didn’t like, use discretion and try to speak in constructive terms.

 - The people were wonderful, but the company-wide disorganization was really difficult to work with.